Doghouse-Mike/my-notes/content/Tshirt ideas.md

 If you can't tax em, eat em

 Koos Motörhead stylee.
-“Kings of” on top, “outer space” underneath.
+"Kings of" on top, "outer space" underneath.
 Motörhead guy in a space/nasa helmet

 Ribena/deaner rip off for the Gratitude boys